Spectrum Collections

 Spectrum Collections has confirmed they do not sell their products in retail stores in mainland China; therefore, they are not required to test on animals.

-Spectrum Collections has confirmed all of its products are vegan and don’t contain any animal-derived ingredients or by-products.
+⭐️ Spectrum Collections is a 100% vegan brand.
+All their products are vegan, and are formulated without any animal-derived ingredients or by-products.

 The following is a snippet of the email response I received from Spectrum Collections when I asked if all of their products are vegan: